AnshumanMahato/Happy-Birthday-Card/docs/variables.md

   - For local building, one needs to add the image file to the `./local` directory and add the name of the file as its value.

   - For remote deployment, it is the web address of image file.
+If don't have the image hosted somewhere, you may publish a [telegra.ph article](https://telegra.ph) with your image and copy the image address from there.

+  NOTE: Picture must be in 1:1 ratio or it will get cropped.

 - `HBD_MSG` is an optional variable that adds a custom HBD greeting.
 It takes the custom message as value.
 Check [Customizations](./customizations.md#custom-happy-bday-text) to know how to set up.